HowDidThat/Proiect_no_name/README.md

 # [Tasks](/tasks.txt)
 # [Useful Links](/links.md)
 # Data set
-The initial dataset is found [here](https://www.kaggle.com/datasets/waqi786/heart-attack-dataset).
+The initial dataset we found [here](https://www.kaggle.com/datasets/waqi786/heart-attack-dataset).

 Alongside the initial database we will use user inputs, that will be maually checked for correctness ( to ensure data integrity ), to expend our database.